-Coming demographic shifts present Northeast Florida with a number of important challenges.
-Most notably, the senior population is projected to double by 2020, creating a greater need for healthcare services for those seniors and often poorer health outcomes for their caregivers.
+Northeast Florida experiences extreme wealth disparities, which are reflected in employment, educational attainment, access to healthy foods, and other important assets for community health.
+Furthermore, coming demographic shifts present Northeast Florida with a number of important challenges.
+Most notably, the senior population is projected to double by 2020, creating a greater need for health care services for those seniors and often poorer health outcomes for their caregivers.
 Still, Jacksonville boasts more green space than any other city in the United States, with an urban park system that measures over 80,000 acres.
-The moderate climate and proximity to the water makes Jacksonville a popular location for water sports and golf, with the PGA Tour’s headquarters located in nearby Ponte Vedra Beach.
+The moderate climate and proximity to the water make Jacksonville a popular location for water sports and golf, with the PGA TOUR headquarters located in nearby Ponte Vedra Beach.

 The senior population in Northeast Florida is projected to double by 2020.